grantkemp/grantsGoogleAnalyticsKitchenSink/Google Sample Code from Documentation/README.md

-*This Folder contains the sameple Code from:
+*This Folder contains the sample Code from:

 https://developers.google.com/tag-manager/enhanced-ecommerce